zenflow/node-fast-download/README.md

 # install

-`$ npm install -g fast-download` to install as a command-line program or `$ npm install -s fast-download` to add it to your project
+`$ npm install -g fast-download` to install as a command-line program or `$ npm install --save fast-download` to add it to your project

 # command-line usage